DylanBartels/master_thesis/README.md

 # Trustless Logistics Contracts

-University of Amsterdam - Software Engineering Master thesis Repository contains all presentations and documentation.
+University of Amsterdam - Software Engineering Master thesis Repository contains all presentations, documentation and testsetup program.

+The testsetup can be found under /src follow the readme.md to recreate testsetup.
+The thesis can be found under /thesis/main.pdf

 ### Prerequisites